 • Trajectory-level mixture here can be roughly understood as an idealized abstraction of “conventional asynchronous training”: data is organized by entire trajectories/episodes belonging to a certain policy version;

 • Step/segment-level mixture here can be roughly understood as an abstraction of “partial rollout”: due to asynchrony between actors and learners, and possible refresh to new policy versions at segment boundaries, using an index transition kernel that allows “within-trajectory version switching” can better approximate this phenomenon.
+APRIL is a representative systems example of this design pattern, but its main contribution is reducing long-tail rollout bottlenecks rather than providing the monotonic-improvement theory developed here.

 Differences in Sampling Staleness $S_k$